 Sounds extreme, but trust me, it can happen.
 Therefore, to fully enjoy your trip, make sure you pick a travel buddy who’s on the same schedule and same personal situation as you.

 Similarly, consider your personalities.
 Are you an energetic, go-go-go type or do you prefer to take things easy, ambling along at a snail’s pace?
 Type A personalities are all about the action, while Type B people prefer to “be in the moment” and savour every step of the trip.
-It’s quite possible that someone can be bothered types, too.
+It’s quite possible that someone can be both types, too.
 For example, when I’m on a short city break I like to cram in as much as I can, but if I’m in an all-inclusive resort I’m happy to just hang by the pool do nothing.
 It all depends on the type of trip and the country I’m going to.

 Writer Mark Twain once said: “I have found out that there ain’t no surer way to find out whether you like people or hate them than to travel with them.”
 I guess like most things in life, it’s hard to know who will you’re perfect travel companion until you’ve actually ventured somewhere together.
 But these tips should help you determine how compatible you and your potential travel pal are.